 Good teachers instinctively know whether a resource is pitched right for their children or group.
 This only goes awry when there’s not enough time for forward planning, leading to endless editing or creating resources from scratch.

 It’s important to remember that high-quality resources are written with an age group in mind and are aimed at age-related expectations, so avoid the temptation to adapt or lower the challenge in every resource.

 Vary the type of resources used.
 This helps to meet different types of learner and shakes things up a bit.
 Use proven and safe technological and audiovisual resources.
 Reveal intriguing objects and share beautifully presented texts.
 And remember that environments are resources, too – as are people.
 Invite experts in to talk, and visit historic sites.
 The possibilities are endless and so worthwhile.

 Having said this, it’s easy to become distracted by the look or ‘promise’ of a fancy resource.
 There are lots of gimmicky ones out there, particularly in the technology field, which can actually hinder your lessons rather than enhance them.

 Finally, one important consideration for any resource, however plain or fancy, is to think about how long you want children to interact with it.
 For example, a well-meaning but wordy PowerPoint is an unnecessary use of children’s active learning time.
 Think: ‘How is this resource going to engage children and help them learn a new skill, or embed knowledge?’

-The Cornerstones Curriculum is a broad, creative and coherent curriculum programme used in over 2000 schools both in the UK and abroad.
+Our new Cornerstones Curriculum 2022 is a rich, well-sequenced and coherent curriculum used in primary schools both in the UK and abroad.
 It comes complete with tailormade, engaging teaching tools and resources produced by an experienced team of teachers, researchers and designers.